Elizabeth Salguero: Early life and career

 Elizabeth Salguero was born on 12 December 1964.
 In 1982, she graduated from the Loretto School in La Paz before completing her education abroad, attending the National University of Córdoba in Argentina from 1984 to 1989, and obtaining a bachelor's degree in social communication.
 Salguero later traveled to Germany to study at the University of Karlsruhe from 1991 to 1993, where she graduated with a master's in regional planning.

 Returning to Bolivia, Salguero entered the public arena as an activist in the feminist and indigenous movements of the 1990s.
 In particular, she focused her activities on the rights of indigenous women, whom she considered to be "triple discriminated against" due to their ethnicity, impoverishment, and gender.
 In 1994, Salguero founded and directed the National Network of Information and Communication Workers, focused on producing and disseminating publications related to women's issues.
 From 1996 to 1997, she served as the coordinator of communication and documentation for the Women's Information and Development Center, working towards the expansion of women's rights in the country, especially in regards to gender quotas and the reduction of violence and harassment, and increased presence in political and social organizations.
 In 1995, Salguero served as the national coordinator of the NGO Forum of the Andean subregion at the Fourth World Conference on Women in Beijing.
 Later, between 2001 and 2004, she was the national coordinator of the Articulation of Women for Equity and Equality group.

-Salguero directed the Crónica Azul magazine between 1996 to 2000.
+Salguero directed the Crónica Azul magazine between 1996 and 2000.
 Additionally, she wrote as a columnist for La Razón, the Bolpress News Agency, and the Women's Alternative Communication Network.
 At the same time, Salguero played a role in alternative media as director and general manager of Radio Graffiti.
-Since 2018, she has been a columnist for Página Siete.
+From 2018 to 2023, she has been a columnist for Página Siete.